Medlar-with-Wesham: History

 A large school, used also as a lecture hall, belonging to the Independents, was built at Wesham in 1864 and opened in 1866.
-The premises is now the showroom for Salisburys Electricals.
+The site is now used as a retail showroom.
+The boundaries of Wesham were established over 100 years ago and did not change until local government changes in 1935 meant that 82 acre and 48 residents were transferred to Kirkham.
+Kirkham lost only 8 acre of land, but with no loss of residents.

-A large new workhouse, to replace the much older one in Kirkham, was erected between 1903 and 1907, designed on a pavilion plan by Charles S. Haywood and Fred Harrison.
-Modern for its time, separate pavilions were provided for mothers and infants, and for infirm females, and also a two-roomed cottage for married couples.
-The heating and hot water were worked from a central station, under the control of the resident engineer, and with rotary pumps to assist circulation.
-The buildings were faced with Accrington red-pressed bricks, and stone dressings, the work being carried out by Sam Wilson of Lytham St. Annes.
-During the First World War the buildings were used as a military hospital and later became Wesham Park Hospital, a specialist geriatric and psychiatric institution).
-The buildings which remain today are now the administrative home to North Lancashire NHS Trust, with the remainder becoming a much needed brownfield site for the "Willowfields" housing development.
+A new workhouse, to replace the original in Kirkham, was built in the early 20th century to designs by Charles S. Haywood and Fred Harrison.
+The planning was modern for its time, with separate provision for single men and women, and a cottage to accommodate married couples.
+The buildings were faced with Accrington bricks, and stone dressings, the masonry work being undertaken by Sam Wilson of Lytham St. Annes.
+During the First World War the buildings were used as a military hospital and later became Wesham Park Hospital, a specialist geriatric and psychiatric institution.
+After the hospital closed in 2011, the site continued to be used as offices by NHS Fylde and Wyre Clinical Commissioning Group (CCG) and other tenants, but fell vacant in November 2019.
+The remainder of the site became a brownfield development site for housing.